 Non-lubricated, which can also be used for oral sex.
 It is best to add lubrication to non-lubricated condoms if you use them for vaginal or anal sex.
 Person can buy them at the drug store.
 Oil-based lubricants like massage oils, baby oil, lotions, or petroleum jelly will weaken the condom, causing it to tear or break.

 Department of Family Welfare has been procuring condoms with effect from 1994-95.
-Under the free distribution scheme, condoms under brand name 'Nirodh' are made available to acceptors free of charge through Primary Health Centers and subcenters in rural areas and through hospitals, dispensaries, MCH centers and post-mortem
+Under the free distribution scheme, condoms under brand name 'Nirodh' are made available to acceptors free of charge through primary health centers and subcenters in rural areas and through hospitals, dispensaries, MCH centers.